cashshuffle/cashshuffle-electron-cash-plugin/README.md

 ## Getting started

-1. Enable plugin from 'tools/plugins' menu
+1. Enable the plugin by going to `Tools -> Plugins`

 ![Settings](/images/settings.png)